Skip to Content

 Responsibility

-Monica is currently the module leader for a second year (Level 5) module CS2003 Usability Engineering.
+Monica is currently the module leader for a second-year (Level 5) module CS2003 Usability Engineering.
 This is a core module for Business Computing and Computer Science students.
-She is a tutor for Level 4 Business Computing and Computer Science students.
-Monica is also on the Departments Employability team in supporting second year students (Level 5) in their placements.
+She is a tutor for the Level 4 Business Computing and Computer Science student's group project.

 Supervision

 Monica currently has a PhD student, Gerard Doran, who is looking to improve human-agent interaction using EEG in Virtual Reality.
-Monica also supervises third year (Level 5) final year projects for both Business Computing and Computer Science students.
-She also supervises MSc dissertations in Artificial Intelligence and Data Science Analytics.
+Monica also supervises third-year (Level 5) final-year projects for both Business Computing and Computer Science students.
+She also supervises MSc dissertations in Digital Service Design, Artificial Intelligence, and Data Science Analytics.

 Athena Swan